Ford Motor Company: Efficient buildings

 In 2016, Ford announced a ten-year renovation plan for its Dearborn campus.
 The plan features consolidation of office and lab spaces in to fewer and much larger buildings, which will be built to LEED standards, and will feature extensive use of wetlands and park spaces.
-The new campus features new multi-story parking decks with solar power generating roofs, and a new natural gas power plant.
+The new campus features new multi-story parking decks with solar power-generating roofs, and a new natural gas power plant.
 The DTE Ford Central Energy Plant is a 34MW combined heat-and-power plant which features a high efficiency design and LEED Gold buildings.

 Sponsorships

-Ford sponsors numerous events and sports facilities around the US, most notably the Ford Center in downtown Evansville, Indiana, and Ford Field in downtown Detroit.
+Ford sponsors numerous events and sports facilities around the U.S., most notably the Ford Center in downtown Evansville, Indiana, and Ford Field in downtown Detroit.

 The company has also been a major sponsor of the UEFA Champions League for over two decades, and is also a longtime sponsor of the Sky media channel's coverage of Premier League football.

 Between 1994 and 1999, Ford was the main kit sponsor of German Bundesliga club 1.
 FC Köln.